TWHBEA World Versatility Show

 The TWHBEA World Versatility Show debuted in 1998 as the TWHBEA Versatility Show.
 The event was developed to offer participants in the TWHBEA Versatility Program the opportunity to compete against peers from all over the country in a championship setting.
 For many competitors, the World Show is the event at which they reap the benefits of a year’s hard work.
 The show offers triple versatility points as well as an ample prize list.
 Generous prizes are also awarded to the adult, youth 11 & under, youth 12-17, first year exhibitor,novice highpoint and reserve highpoint winners.

-The TWHBEA World Versatility Show (the only triple point show) features a complete schedule of point earning versatility classes.
-The schedule includes Showmanship, Model, Equitation, Stock Seat Equitation, Dressage, Western Dressage, Hunter Hack, Trail Obstacle, TWH Over Fences, Obstacle Driving, Pleasure Driving, Western Riding, Basic Reining, Water Glass, Barrels, and Poles.
+The TWHBEA World Versatility Show (the only triple point show) features a complete schedule of point earning versatility classes, when available and in receipt of enough entries to conduct the class.
+The schedule mostly includes Showmanship, Model, Equitation, Stock Seat Equitation, Dressage, Western Dressage, Hunter Hack, Trail Obstacle, TWH Over Fences, Obstacle Driving, Pleasure Driving, Western Riding, Basic Reining, Water Glass, Barrels, and Poles.
 Points earned in these classes count towards end of the year highpoint honors and Superior or Supreme Versatility Championships.

-For more information about this program please contact Kristen Corbin at 931-359-0592 or firstname.lastname@example.org
+For more information about this program please contact Mallory Maddox at 931-359-0592 or firstname.lastname@example.org